Copyright 2024 Iguana2 Pty. Ltd.

 GET /prices

-.
+capital or none.
+Prices are adjusted for reconstructions by defaultasc or desC.
 Prices are returned in descending date order by defaultThe result field is an array of objects.

 The prices and volumes are adjusted for splits.